pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/restricted-view.md

 ## Scenario

-Users with different roles will need to query the same data-set, but one of the roles specifically should be provided with read-only access only and be restricted to only be able to view a filtered subset of records in a collection and only a subset of fields in each of these records.
-Essentially this is an example of 'record-level' Role Based Access Control (RBAC).
+Users with different roles will need to query the same data-set, but one of the roles specifically should have a read-only view of a subset of data only.
+This restricted view should only allow accessing a filtered subset of records in a collection and only a subset of fields in each of record of the collection.
+Essentially, this is an illustration of 'record-level' Role Based Access Control (RBAC).

-In this example, a collection of _persons_, each containing personal information, will have a read-only _adults_ view created for it, based on an aggregation pipeline, which restricts the _persons_ data that can be queried, in two ways:
+In this example, a collection of _persons_, each containing personal information, will have a read-only _adults_ view created for it.
+The view will be based on an aggregation pipeline which restricts the _persons_ data that can be queried, in two ways:
- 1. Only return records for people who are aged 18 over over (by checking each person's `dateofbirth` field)
+ 1. Only return records for people who are aged 18 and over (by checking each person's `dateofbirth` field)
- 2. For each record in the result, exclude the `dateofbirth` field because this information is sensitive
+ 2. For each record in the results, exclude the `dateofbirth` field because this information is sensitive

-In a real deployment, MongoDB's [Role-Based Access Control](https://docs.mongodb.com/manual/core/authorization/) rules would be used to enforce that the restricted user is only able to access the `adults` view and is not able to access the underlying `persons` collection.
+In a real deployment, MongoDB's [Role-Based Access Control](https://docs.mongodb.com/manual/core/authorization/) rules would then be configured to enforce that the restricted user is only able to access the `adults` view and is not able to access the underlying `persons` collection.

 ## Sample Data Population